 In regards to the first, I recently discovered the following video via some related links on YouTube:

-I was surprised by the video’s statement that the morning after pill does not cause abortion, but instead prevents a pregnancy from occurring in the first place.
+I was surprised by the video's statement that the morning after pill does not cause abortion, but instead prevents a pregnancy from occurring in the first place.
 I asked a trusted friend and medical doctor about the accuracy of the video and was told that the video is accurate and given some sources of research that backed up the claim.
-The truth of the matter is, that in most cases, the “morning after pill” in America (note there are true first trimester abortion pills used in a small number of other countries) works first to prevent an egg from being released, as well as to prevent sperm from reaching an egg that has previously been released.
+The truth of the matter is, that in most cases, the "morning after pill" in America (note there are true first trimester abortion pills used in a small number of other countries) works first to prevent an egg from being released, as well as to prevent sperm from reaching an egg that has previously been released.
 In rarer cases, some research states that these pills can also prevent a fertilized egg from successfully implanting, but this is the minority of cases.
 I was further told that in addition to the pills the video refers to, the Paraguard IUD form of after-sex birth control may stop a pregnancy by preventing a fertilized egg from being successfully implanted.
-However, in no cases are these forms of birth control used interfere with an egg that has already been successfully implanted in the uterine wall.
+However, in no cases are these forms of birth control used to interfere with an egg that has already been successfully implanted in the uterine wall.